 Over the past year, the U.S. dollar depreciated against most other major currencies.
 The U.S. dollar appreciated against the Japanese Yen but depreciated considerably against the Euro, Australian dollar, and Mexican Peso.
 The continuation of large U.S. fiscal deficits may weigh on the U.S. dollar in the medium-term to long-term.

-Please remember that past performance is no guarantee of future results.
+Disclosures - Please remember that past performance is no guarantee of future results.
 Different types of investments involve varying degrees of risk, and there can be no assurance that the future performance of any specific investment, investment strategy, or product (including the investments and/or investment strategies recommended or undertaken by Versant Capital Management, Inc. [“Versant]), or any non-investment related content, made reference to directly or indirectly in this commentary will be profitable, equal any corresponding indicated historical performance level(s), be suitable for your portfolio or individual situation or prove successful.
 Due to various factors, including changing market conditions and/or applicable laws, the content may no longer be reflective of current opinions or positions.
 Moreover, you should not assume that any discussion or information contained in this commentary serves as the receipt of, or as a substitute for, personalized investment advice from Versant.
-Versant is neither a law firm nor a certified public accounting firm, and no portion of the commentary content should be construed as legal or accounting advice.
+Versant is neither a law firm, nor a certified public accounting firm, and no portion of the commentary content should be construed as legal or accounting advice.
 A copy of Versant’s current written disclosure Brochure discussing our advisory services and fees continues to remain available upon request or at www.versantcm.com.
-Please Remember: If you are a Versant client, please contact Versant in writing if there are any changes in your personal/financial situation or investment objectives for the purpose of reviewing/evaluating/revising our previous recommendations and/or services or if you would like to impose, add, or to modify any reasonable restrictions to our investment advisory services.
-Unless, and until you notify us, in writing, to the contrary, we shall continue to provide services as we do currently.
+Please Remember: If you are a Versant client, please contact Versant, in writing, if there are any changes in your personal/financial situation or investment objectives for the purpose of reviewing/evaluating/revising our previous recommendations and/or services, or if you would like to impose, add, or to modify any reasonable restrictions to our investment advisory services.
+Unless, and until, you notify us, in writing, to the contrary, we shall continue to provide services as we do currently.
 Please Also remember to advise us if you have not been receiving account statements (at least quarterly) from the account custodian.
-Historical performance results for investment indices, benchmarks, and/or categories have been provided for general informational/comparison purposes only and generally do not reflect the deduction of transaction and/or custodial charges, the deduction of an investment management fee, nor the impact of taxes, the incurrence of which would have the effect of decreasing historical performance results.
+Historical performance results for investment indices, benchmarks, and/or categories have been provided for general informational/comparison purposes only, and generally do not reflect the deduction of transaction and/or custodial charges, the deduction of an investment management fee, nor the impact of taxes, the incurrence of which would have the effect of decreasing historical performance results.
 It should not be assumed that your Versant account holdings correspond directly to any comparative indices or categories.
 Please Also Note: (1) performance results do not reflect the impact of taxes; (2) comparative benchmarks/indices may be more or less volatile than your Versant accounts; and (3) a description of each comparative benchmark/index is available upon request.